themrdemonized/STALKER-Anomaly-modded-exes/DXML.md

 * xml_file_name - current XML filename that engine is processing (for example: text\eng\_game_version.xml)
 * xml_obj - the object described above

+**WARNING:** DXML won't process translation strings other than from eng/rus folders and `gameplay\character_desc_general.xml` file.
+For how to manipulate that file check "Additional functions" paragraph below.

 To understand, what can be done with xml_obj and what functions it provides, let's take a look at typical usecases:

 ---